antonioavila/IntertemporalChoiceHeuristicsLosses/README.md

-# Does the ITCH-model explain intertemporal choices regarding losses?: Experimental evidence
+#The ITCH-model and predictive capabilites:  Experimental evidence of model fit with perceived losses

-Code and data used to get the results published in the paper "Does the ITCH-model explain intertemporal choices regarding losses?: Experimental evidence"
+Code and data used to get the results published in the paper "The ITCH-model and predictive capabilites:  Experimental evidence of model fit with perceived losses"

 ## Code overview
 * The 2 main codes to run are in "/src"